 Women's travel clothing is an investment.
 You'd like to use what you buy on many trips to come - at least that's the idea.

 So which items will give you the best value for money and how do you choose from the millions of items?
-What exactly should you look for when buying travel clothes?
+What exactly should you look for?
+What are the best travel clothes for women?

-These 17 questions will guide you in your choice: the more ticks in the box, the greater the chance you'll still be happy with an item half a dozen trips from now.
+These 19 questions will guide you in your choice of travel wardrobe: the more ticks in the box, the greater the chance you'll still be happy with an item half a dozen trips from now.

 1. How comfortable is it?